KarmyDev/EBNFChecker/README.md

 Example: `./ebnfcheck ./MyFile.ebnf ./Test.txt`

 # How do I know if the test was succesfull?
-First at the top bottom there is a `Success: ` indicator that tells you if test went successfully.
+First at the bottom there is a `Success: ` indicator that tells you if test went successfully.
-If it says `True` then it went alright, if it says `False` then something is wrong, Check `ErrorMsg:`
+If it says `True` then it went alright, if it says `False` then something is wrong, Check `ErrorMsg:` line.

 Also if you notice, there should be my small pointer that shows you where the problem is.
 It's a nice little touch from me <3